Enterprise Apps

 Selling vs. Satisfying Causes Divide

-Marketers typically are working against a set of campaign objectives and company messages that they try to push into the market.
-Whereas consumers have a very specific set of things that will inspire them or a specific set of products and services they hope to find or buy, explained Brian Walker, chief strategy officer at Bloomreach.
+Marketers typically work against a set of campaign objectives and company messages that they try to push into the market.
+Conversely, consumers have a very specific set of things that will inspire them or a specific set of products and services they hope to find or buy, explained Brian Walker, chief strategy officer at Bloomreach.

 Marketers leveraging data to drive personalization and optimization of their marketing see much greater results in click-through rates, open rates, retention, and conversions of customers.
 Most importantly, they see better lifetime value of those consumers.